 Yesnaby Castle sea stack on the west coast of Orkney Mainland.

-Incredibly, the energy generated equates to more in 12 months from this single turbine than the entire wave and tidal energy sector has done in Scotland in the 12 years preceding the launch of this turbine.
+In addition to being a more cost effective design to install and maintain, it also proved far superior at harnessing tidal energy – with the energy generated in one year from this single turbine equating to more than the entire wave and tidal energy sector output in Scotland in the 12 years preceding its launch.

-The European Marine Energy Centre (Emec) is a test centre in Orkney where more than 30 different devices have been tested since it was established in 2003.
-However, the 64m long SR2000 has so far proved to be the most successful of them all.
-It has regularly generated the equivalent of 7% of Orkney's electricity demand, but can power up to 25%, at certain times.
+It had been tested at The European Marine Energy Centre (EMEC) , a tidal and wave energy test centre in Orkney where more than 30 different devices have been tested since it was established in 2003.
+However, the 64m long SR2000 proved to be the most successful of them all, regularly generating the equivalent of 7% of Orkney's electricity demand, it at times powered up to 25%.

-This amazing milestone for the tidal energy industry really demonstrates the untapped potential of this emerging renewables sector.
-Scotland’s remarkable marine energy resource has placed us front and centre in developing this industry with global potential.
+This amazing milestone for the tidal energy industry really demonstrates the potential of this fast-growing renewables sector.
+Scotland’s remarkable marine energy resource has placed us front and centre in developing the global standard for tidal energy.